Buzkashi: In film

 A number of films also reference the game.

 La Passe du Diable, a French 1956 film by Jacques Dupont and Pierre Schoendoerfer, concerns Buzkashi players.
 The Horsemen (1971) starring Jack Palance and Omar Sharif as father and son is centered on the game.
 Both La Passe du Diable and The Horseman are based on a novel by Joseph Kessel.

 In Rambo III (1988), directed by Peter MacDonald, John Rambo (played by Sylvester Stallone) was shown in a sequence playing and scoring in a buzkashi with his mujahideen friends when suddenly they were attacked by Soviet forces.
 The Tom Selleck film High Road to China (1983) features a spirited game of buzkashi.
 Buzkashi is described at length in Episode 2, "The Harvest of the Seasons", of the documentary The Ascent of Man by Jacob Bronowski.
 It is put in the context of the domestication of the horse and the effect of nomadic warbands and raiders on agricultural settlements.
 The film includes several scenes from a game in Afghanistan.
 The opening scenes of the Indian film Khuda Gawah (1992), which was filmed in Afghanistan and India, show actors Amitabh Bachchan and Sridevi engaged in the game.
 The game also shown in other Indian films like Kabul Express (2006) and Sahasam (2013).

 The 2012 joint international-Afghan short film Buzkashi Boys depicts a fictional story centered on the game, and has won awards at several international film festivals.

 On January 10, 2013, The Academy of Motion Picture Arts and Sciences nominated Buzkashi Boys for an Oscar in the category of Short Film (Live Action) for the 85th Academy Awards.

 Venerated Buzkashi (ulak tartysh in Kyrgyz) player, 82 year old veteran school teacher Khamid Boronov stars in 2016 feature documentary film Letters from the Pamirs by Janyl Jusupjan.
 Famed Buzkashi players of Jaylgan village Shamsidin and Kazyke appear in a sequence to show the elements of Buzkashi to kids from a town.
 A spirited Buzkashi match is one of the last episodes of the film made in Jerge-Tal Kyrgyz region in Tajikistan's north.

+An award-winning documentary about women playing kokpar in Kazakhstan, called Eva.
+Batyr Qyz (Eva.
+Hero Girl), was released in 2023.
+The film features Eva Zhigalina, who began playing the sport when she was fifteen years old.